+Name of Investigational Product: Abemaciclib (LY2835219)

+Title of Study: MONARCH 2: A Randomized, Double-Blind, Placebo-Controlled, Phase 3 Study of Fulvestrant

+with or without Abemaciclib, a CDK4/6 Inhibitor, for Women with Hormone Receptor Positive, HER2 Negative

+Locally Advanced or Metastatic Breast Cancer

+Number of Planned Patients: 630 Phase of Development: 3

+Entered: 750

+Enrolled: 630

+Completed: 630

-Clinical Protocol Synopsis: Study I3Y-MC-JP BL Name of Investigational Product: Abemaciclib (LY (2835219) Title of Study: MONARCH 2: A Randomized, Dou ble-Blind, Placebo-Controlled, Phase 3 Study of Fulvestrant with or without Abemaciclib, a CDK4/6 Inhibitor, for Women with Hormone Receptor Positive, HER2 Negative Locally Advanced or Metastatic Breast Cancer Number of Planned Patients: 630 Phase of Development: 3 Entered: 750 Enrolled: 630 Completed: 630 Length of Study: Approximately 72 months Planned first patient visit: July 2014 Planned last patient visit: August 2020 Planned interim analyses: 265 (approximately 60% or f the planned) progression-free survival (PFS) events and 353 (approximately 80% of the planned) PFS events Objectives: The primary objective of Study I3Y-MC -JPBL (JPBL) is to compare abemaciclib plus fulvestrant r women with HR+, HER2- locally advanced or metastatic breast cancer.
-The secondary objectives of the study are to compare abemaciclib plus fulvestrant versus placebo plus fulvestrant with respect to each of the following: overall survival (OS) • OS rate at 1, 2, and 3 years objective response rate [complete re esponse (CR) + partial response (PR)] • duration of response (DoR) [CR + PR] • disease control rate (DCR) [CR + PR + stable disease (SD)] • clinical benefit rate (CBR) $[CR + PR + SD \ge 6 \text{ months}]$ safety and tolerability • pain and symptom burden using the Brief Pain Inventory (BPI), the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30) ) questionnaires, and health status scores from the EuroQol 5-Dimension 5 Level (EQ-5D 5L) ) 4 pharmacokinetics (PK) of abemacic lib, its metabolites, and fulvestrant The exploratory objectives are: ,,, 1 ated to the retinoblastoma (Rb) pathway and/or the pathogenesis of breast cancer • To explore if change in tumor size i s associated with PFS and OS To explore time to progressive bone e metastases by treatment arm erative Oncology Group (ECOG) performance status (PS) of ≥2 · - · · · · · · · · · · · · · · · · · · • time to first skeletal-related event (S SRE; defined as either pathological fracture, spinal cord compression, radiation to the bone, or surgery to the bone)
+Length of Study: Approximately 112 months

+Planned first patient visit: July 2014

+Planned last patient visit: November 2023

+Planned interim analysis: 265 (approximately 70% of the planned) progression-free survival (PFS) events

+Objectives: The primary objective of Study I3Y-MC-JPBL (JPBL) is to compare abemaciclib plus fulvestrant versus placebo plus fulvestrant with respect to PFS for women with HR+, HER2- locally advanced or metastatic breast cancer.

+The secondary objectives of the study are to compare abemaciclib plus fulvestrant versus placebo plus fulvestrant with respect to each of the following:

+- overall survival (OS) - OS rate at 1, 2, and 3 years - objective response rate [complete response (CR) + partial response (PR)] - duration of response (DoR) [CR + PR] - disease control rate (DCR) [CR + PR + stable disease (SD)] - clinical benefit rate (CBR) $[CR + PR + SD \ge 6 \text{ months}]$ - safety and tolerability - pain and symptom burden using the Brief Pain Inventory (BPI), the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30) and the EORTC QLQ-BR23 (breast) questionnaires, and health status scores from the EuroQol 5-Dimension 5 Level (EQ-5D 5L) - pharmacokinetics (PK) of abemaciclib, its metabolites, and fulvestrant

+The exploratory objectives are:

+- To explore potential biomarkers related to the retinoblastoma (Rb) pathway and/or the pathogenesis of breast cancer - To explore if change in tumor size is associated with PFS and OS - To explore time to progressive bone metastases by treatment arm - time to worsening of Eastern Cooperative Oncology Group (ECOG) performance status (PS) of >2. - time to first skeletal-related event (SRE; defined as either pathological fracture, spinal cord compression, radiation to the bone, or surgery to the bone)

 Study Design: Study JPBL is a multicenter, randomized, double-blind, Phase 3 trial for women with HR+, HER2-locally advanced or metastatic breast cancer.
 Approximately 630 endocrine therapy pretreated (EP) patients will be randomized 2:1 between the 2 arms, and enrollment will be closed when approximately 450 EP patients have been enrolled at a starting dose of 150 mg every 12 hours (Q12H).
 Patients will be randomized using the following stratification factors: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (primary resistance versus secondary resistance).
 The presence of visceral metastases refers to lung, liver, pleural, or peritoneal involvement at the time of randomization.
-Primary clinical resistance to endocrine therapy is defined as follows: 1) for endocrine therapy or 2) for endocrine therapy in the locally advanced or metastatic setting, progression within first 6 months of initiating first-line endocrine therapy while on endocrine therapy who do not meet the definition of primary clinical resistance will be considered to have secondary clinical resistance.
+Primary clinical resistance to endocrine therapy is defined as follows: 1) for endocrine therapy in the adjuvant setting, recurrence within the first 2 years of adjuvant endocrine therapy while on endocrine therapy or 2) for endocrine therapy in the locally advanced or metastatic setting, progression within first 6 months of initiating first-line endocrine therapy while on endocrine therapy.
+Patients receiving prior endocrine therapy who do not meet the definition of primary clinical resistance will be considered to have secondary clinical resistance.